LLNL/Umpire/docs/sphinx/cookbook.rst

 tasks using Umpire.
 The main focus is things that can be done by composing different parts of Umpire to achieve a particular use case.

-Examples include being able to grow and shrink a pool, constructing Allocators that have introspection disabled for improved performance, and applying CUDA "memory advise" to all the allocations in a particular pool.
+Examples include being able to grow and shrink a pool, constructing Allocators that have introspection disabled or on a specific NUMA node for improved performance, and applying CUDA "memory advise" to all the allocations in a particular pool.

 .. toctree::
    :maxdepth: 1